Quantum $K$-invariants via Quot schemes II: Abstract

 \section{Abstract}

 We derive a $K$-theoretic analogue of the Vafa--Intriligator formula, computing the (virtual) Euler characteristics of vector bundles over the Quot scheme that compactifies the space of degree $d$ morphisms from a fixed projective curve to the Grassmannian $\grass$.
-As an application, we deduce interesting vanishing results, used in Part I~\cite{SinhaZhang} to study the quantum $K$-ring of $\grass$.
-In the genus-zero case, we prove a simplified formula involving Schur functions, consistent with the Borel-Weil-Bott theorem in the degree-zero setting.
+As an application, we deduce interesting vanishing results, used in our previous work to study the quantum $K$-ring of $\grass$.
+In the genus-zero case, we prove a simplified formula involving Schur functions, consistent with the Borel--Weil--Bott theorem in the degree-zero setting.
 These new formulas offer a novel approach for computing the structure constants of quantum $K$-products.